When you are a manager, assistant manager, or supervisor, you will inevitably encounter employees who are ready to move on in their careers.

 What to Include in a Reference Letter or Email

-An employee reference letter can be an important asset to a candidate during the hiring process.
-You can prove to the hiring manager that the candidate was successful in their previous position under your management and that as their supervisor you are willing to endorse them.
-In a letter of recommendation, you should try to offer specific examples of skills as well as your positive testimonial supporting the employee’s qualifications for the new position.
+In your letter of recommendation, you should try to offer specific examples of skills as well as your positive testimonial supporting the employee’s qualifications for the new position.

 The second, and possibly third, paragraph can offer examples and anecdotes of how the person was an asset to your company, and what you feel they will bring to their new position.
 Try to provide as detailed a description as possible in the space allowed.
 End your letter with a professional closing, and your written and/or typed signature.